Bruce Wayne: The Road Home: Batman and Robin

 Batman and Robin successfully take down an incarnation of the Hangmen.
 Although most of the Hangmen are defeated, one of them manages to escape.
 Batman reveals that he orchestrated the escape of one of the members in order to know more about them.
-Watching Dick Grayson and Damian Wayne throughout this mission is the Insider, who comments both on Dick's acceptance of being Batman, Grayson's success on keeping Damian Wayne in line, as well as the dynamic both brothers share as Batman and Robin.
+Watching Dick Grayson and Damian Wayne throughout this mission is the Insider, who comments both on Dick's acceptance of being Batman, Grayson's success on keeping Damian in line, as well as the dynamic both brothers share as Batman and Robin.
 When Dick and Damian trace the last member to his hideout, they are interrupted by the Insider.
 Their fight causes a massive explosion that allows the member to escape.
 Despite the machinations of Insider, Batman and Robin eventually capture the escaping final member.
 It is revealed that the escape of the member would have been used by the Insider for a much grander plan, but was interrupted by Dick and Damian.
 By the end of the issue, Bruce Wayne does not reveal himself to either Batman or Robin.

 Red Robin

 Tim Drake is in Amsterdam continuing his mission from Bruce.
 Tim is fighting a group called the Council of Spiders.
 Prudence shows up to give Tim a hand.
 Bruce shows up for a quick glimpse and attacks Tim and Prudence to set the scene.
 Tim and Prudence escape and talk about The Global Assassination Tournament.
 First the Hangmen try to kill the mayor of Gotham now the Council of Spiders is trying to kill the mayor in Amsterdam.
 Prudence sends a mysterious text message to someone.
 Vicki Vale shows up at Wayne Manor to talk to Alfred.
-She shows him the tracer and Alfred tells Vicki what's been going on with Bruce.
+She shows him the tracer and Alfred tells Vicki what has been going on with Bruce.
 Vicki is elated that Alfred just spilled but she is sad that Bruce almost died.
 Alfred tells her that no one will believe her and that the tracer is just a toy.
 Bruce is doing some under cover work for the Council of Spiders.
 He battles Tim but then switches the game on the Spiders.
 Bruce and Tim are staying at a hotel and Bruce is suspicious of Prudence.
 At the end Prudence is seen on the phone talking to Ra's al Ghul about Bruce and Tim.